devopsplant/terraform-jenkins/README.md

 * [examples](https://github.com/devopsplant/terraform-jenkins/tree/master/examples): This folder contains
   examples of how to use the module.

-## components will be created when by using this module.
+## components will be created by using this module.

 * EC2 instance with Jenkins installed on it and configured  to run on boot (Optionally can have Jenkins and the system Updated automatically)
 * EBS volume to store the Jenkins data